joelparkerhenderson/wordbooks/pages/_book/startup-super-terms-1.0.0.md

 ## Root cause analysis (RCA)

 Root cause analysis (RCA) is a problem-solving technique used to identify the underlying causes of an event, rather than just treating the symptoms.
 It is a methodical approach to identify the origin of a problem and solve it, in order to prevent similar problems from happening in the future.
-The ultimate goal of RCA is to find a permanent solution to the problem, rather than just applying a quick fix.

 RCA is widely used in a variety of fields, including engineering, manufacturing, healthcare, software development, and business management.

-The technique involves a thorough investigation of the problem, including data collection, analysis, and interpretation.
-The following are the key steps involved in RCA:
+Steps:

-1. Identify the problem: The first step is to clearly define the problem that needs to be solved.
+1. Identify the problem.
+Define the problem that needs to be solved.
 This includes understanding the symptoms of the problem, the impact it has on the system, and the timeline of events that led to the problem.

-2. Gather data: The next step is to collect relevant data about the problem.
+2. Gather data.
+Collect relevant data.
 This may include observing the problem in action, reviewing documents and records, and interviewing stakeholders.

-3. Analyze data: Once the data has been collected, it needs to be analyzed to determine the root cause of the problem.
+3. Analyze data.
+Determine the causes and effects of the problem.
 This may involve creating a timeline of events, using cause-and-effect diagrams, and conducting statistical analysis.

-4. Identify the root cause: The root cause is the underlying reason why the problem occurred.
+4. Identify the root cause.
+The root cause is the underlying reason why the problem occurred.
 It is the factor or factors that, if removed or changed, would prevent the problem from occurring in the future.

-5. Develop a corrective action plan: Once the root cause has been identified, a corrective action plan can be developed to address the problem.
-The plan should be designed to eliminate the root cause and prevent similar problems from occurring in the future.
+5. Develop a corrective action plan.
+Once the root cause has been identified, create a corrective action plan to eliminate the root cause, to prevent similar problems from occurring in the future.

-6. Implement the plan: The final step is to implement the corrective action plan.
+6. Implement the plan.
 This may involve changes to policies and procedures, training programs, equipment modifications, or other measures.

 RCA can be used to address a wide range of problems, from minor issues to major disasters.
-It is a valuable tool for organizations that want to improve their processes and prevent problems from occurring in the future.
-By identifying the root cause of a problem, organizations can implement targeted solutions that address the underlying issue, rather than just treating the symptoms.
+By identifying the root cause of a problem, organizations can implement targeted solutions that address the underlying issue, rather than just treating symptoms.

 ## System quality attributes

-System quality attributes, also known as non-functional requirements or quality attributes, refer to the characteristics or qualities of a software system that determine its overall quality and usability.
-These attributes are critical to ensuring the system meets user expectations and performs as intended.
-Common examples of system quality attributes include:
+System quality attributes refer to the characteristics of software or hardware that determine overall quality.
+The attributes are critical to ensuring the system meets user expectations and performs as intended.

+Examples:

 * Usability: Usability refers to the system's ease of use and the degree to which it meets user needs and expectations.
 A usable system is one that is intuitive, easy to navigate, and provides users with a positive experience.